-Any person wishing to raise concerns about the integrity of research being undertaken by the College can do so formally or informally as described in the Colleges Research Misconduct Procedure (http://www7.bbk.ac.uk/committees/research-
+Any person wishing to raise concerns about the integrity of research being undertaken by the College can do so formally or informally as described in the College's Research Misconduct Procedure.
+Formal queries are raised with the Deputy College Secretary (Governance), Katharine Bock and informal queries can be raised with the Head of Research Strategy Support, Dr Sarah Lee.